Catalin-Ionascu/clickgroup23/README.md

 - forked the repository
 - set up organizational rules for using the repository, such as patterns
 - assisting team members in setting up different tools, such as coverage.py and lizard
 - doing my part regarding the whole main tasks: instrumenting my functions, screenshotting the results for the before and after coverages

+**Ana-Maria Musca** Contribution:

+My personal contribution consisted of:
+- helping in finding a relevant project
+- mobilized the team and scheduled meetings for working on the project and checking every member's progress
+- having contribution in designing our coverage tool
+- doing my part regarding the whole main tasks: instrumenting my functions, screenshotting the results for the before and after coverages